 Veggie Care Chef of the Year: Attila Volosinovszki, Cinnamon Care Collection

 Most Innovative Veggie Dish: Vegan lemon panna cotta with blackberry-basil coulis.
 Juan Lopez, Birchwood Grange, Avery Healthcare

 Hospital Caterer of the Year: NHS Supply Chain: Food

 This year's Beulah Charity Trust Special Recognition Award was presented by special guest, writer and presenter Wendy Turner-Webster.
 The winners were HC-One Catering & Housekeeping Support Service Team, who were described as having an unwavering commitment to enhancing the quality of life for older vegans and vegetarians.
 Over the past year, their efforts have both raised awareness and initiated tangible change within their organisation and beyond.

 Click here for a look at our past winners.

 First launched in 2016, the Annual Awards highlight the importance of catering well for older vegans and vegetarians.
 We recently surveyed 1,000 care homes to find out how many residents are vegan or vegetarian.
 Since the survey was last commissioned in 2014, the number of vegans in residential care has increased by a whopping 167%!

-With growing numbers of vegetarians being supported by the care sector, it is no surprise that news of the awards has been positively received by care organisations.
+With growing numbers of vegans and vegetarians being supported by the care sector, it is no surprise that news of the awards has been positively received by care organisations.
 Articles about the awards have been published by the NACC, Care Home Catering, Hospitality Assured and more.